PlatONnetwork/docs/docs/Python-SDK.md

 - parameter:

-    - "from" The address of the account that sent the transaction
+    - `from` The address of the account that sent the transaction.

-    -  "data" The data sent to the chain
+    -  `data` The data sent to the chain.

-    - "gas" The amount of gas traded
+    - `gas` The amount of gas traded.

-    - "gasPrice" fuel price
+    - `gasPrice` fuel price.

   Need to write a reasonable value